cha0s/flecks/README.md

   This is largely untested software.
 There are undoubtedly many bugs that haven't yet been found.

-  I reserve the right to break all semantic versioning guarantees as long as the project is v1.x.x! 😈
+  I reserve the right to break all semantic versioning guarantees as long as there is a critical need for fundamental changes that significantly improve the project's architecture, performance, or address security vulnerabilities, and these modifications are deemed essential for the long-term stability, innovation, and overall betterment of the software.
+The project is young enough that I can get away with that.
+This will be revisited.

   **You've been warned!**